mitre/menelaus/README.rst

 * Batch, in which the data has no meaningful ordering with respect to time, and the goal is comparing two datasets as a whole.

-Additionally, the library implements a kdq-tree partitioner, for support of the kdq-tree Detection Method.
+Additionally, the library implements a kdq-Tree partitioner, for support of the kdq-Tree Detection Method.
 This data structure partitions a given feature space, then maintains a count of the number of samples from the given dataset that fall into each section of that partition.
 More details are given in the respective module.